kellymclaughlin/rebar3-eqc-plugin/README.md

 it looks for standalone EQC properties in a top-level `eqc` directory.

 The default plugin behavior is to execute all properties found in the application source code or the `eqc` directory.
 This behavior can be overridden by using the `--properties` option to specify a comma-separated list of properties to be executed.
 List entries may be of the form `ModuleName:PropertyName` or simply `PropertyName` if the property name is unique within the project.
+Additionally, as of version 1.1.0 there is a `--dir` option to override the default test directory location of `eqc`.

 The plugin also has a counterexample mode.
 When a property fails when run using the plugin a counterexample file is written to an `.eqc`